What is economics all about?

 Since resources are scarce, people must make choices regarding how to use their resources.
 When you choose to use a resource to do one thing, you lose the opportunity use the resource to do the other.
 The lost opportunity is called an opportunity cost.
 Every choice has an opportunity cost.
 At its heart, economics is about choices and opportunity costs.

-4.Three basic economic questions
+4.Three essential economic questions

 The problem of scarcity forces societies to answer 3 basic questions.
 Those questions are: what to produce? how to produce? and for whom to produce?

-What to produce asks what goods and services the society is going to make with their resources.
+What to produce? asks what goods and services the society is going to make with their resources.
 Will the country focus on producing consumer goods or capital goods, guns or butter, radios or cell phones?
 The society cannot produce everything so it will have to make choices and those choices will have opportunity costs.

-How to produce is a question regarding methods of production.
+How to produce? is a question regarding methods of production.
 Will goods be hand crafted by individuals start to finish or will workers specialize in just part of the production?
 Will the society work to produce using sustainable resources or produce using the method with the lowest current cost?

-For whom to produce is a question about distribution.
+For whom to produce? is a question about distribution.
 Once goods and services are produced who is going to get them?
 Will it be people most in need?
 People who worked the hardest?
 Or those with the most money?

 Every economy must have a system for answer the three basic economic questions.
 There are 3 pure economic systems: Traditional, Command, and Market.
 Every economy in the world today is a mixture of these three economies.